 For the next two years Allin honed and developed his comedy juggling show as a resident entertainer at the theme park Chessington World of Adventures.

-At London's Method Studio his already extensive performance experience and highly developed skills in improvisation, comedy and showmanship caught the eye of his teachers, making him stand out as a strong performer amongst his comparitively inexperienced fellow students and he was voted 'Most likely to succeed'.
-He now had a strong training and well developed mix of talents as a circus performer, a knockabout comedy entertainer and now also as a serious actor.
-In Edinburgh he soaked up new skills and knowledge in the arts of magic and conjuring from his friends and mentors Edinburgh magicians Paul Wilson (who would one day go on to write and star in the BBC's The Real Hustle) and Ian Kendall.
+At London's Method Studio Allin's already extensive performance experience and highly developed skills in improvisation, comedy and showmanship caught the eye of his teachers, making him stand out as a strong performer amongst his fellow students and he was voted 'Most likely to succeed'.

+On leaving Drama School Allin picked up a five month contract performing lively comedy juggling around Scotland.
+So packing his juggling knives and his unicycle he moved to Edinburgh where he got a job in a Juggling shop by day and performed in the pubs and clubs of Scotland by night.
+In Edinburgh he soaked up new skills and knowledge in the arts of magic and conjuring from his friends and mentors Edinburgh magicians R Paul Wilson (who would go on to write and star in the BBC's The Real Hustle) and Ian Kendall.
 These two encouraged Allin and set him on a path as a stage magician that he would never leave.

 Allin was now working across the country as a magician and juggler, busy with street performing, corporate event entertainment and as a television studio audience warm-up act for programs for the BBC and Channel 4.